When In-Laws Join the Family Business

 What you didn't see were the landmines.

 You can have hard conversations with your in-laws.
-But every single one comes with emotional fallout that shows up at birthdays, holidays, and every family event for the rest of your life.
-Your employees are scared of them.
+But every single one comes with fallout that shows up at birthdays, holidays, and every family event for the rest of your life.
+Your non-family employees are scared of them.
 Your kids are scared of them.
 You're scared of them.
 The only people not scared are them.

 And they know it.